More than three billion people – nearly half the world’s population – are at risk of malaria.1

 Fever, headache, and chills.
 Symptoms usually occur between 10 and 15 days after being bitten, therefore you may start to feel ill when you are back home after your trip.1

-Prompt treatment means that most people recover completely.
-But malaria is a severe and potentially fatal disease, so quick diagnosis and treatment are vital.
-Severe cases can lead to seizures, mental confusion, kidney failure, acute respiratory distress syndrome and coma.3
+Prompt treatment can stop the disease from getting worse.1 But malaria is a severe and potentially fatal disease, so quick diagnosis and treatment are vital.
+Severe cases can lead to seizures, mental confusion, acute kidney injury, acute respiratory distress syndrome and coma.3

 You can take the following precautions to help reduce your risk of infection:

-- Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE, IR3535 or 2-undecanone4
+• Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE (oil of lemon eucalyptus), IR3535 or 2-undecanone4

-- Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin5
+• Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin5,6

-- Use mosquito nets if you are sleeping or resting in unscreened accommodation or sleeping outdoors during the day or night5
+• Use insecticide-treated mosquito nets if you are sleeping or resting in accommodation without air-conditioning or sleeping outdoors during the day or night5

 Ready to get started?
 Check now for your nearest travel health clinic.